NapperJLG/CV/README.md

 #### Makers Academy (March 2019 - June 2019)

 - Web development bootcamp with an emphasis on self directed learning
+- Very selective - only accepts 25 new students a month
 - TDD and code quality at the core of every project
 - Regular pair programming and group work - encouraged to follow agile methodology